-2.2.1.
-Directors Not Holding Special Offices
+2.2.1 Directors Not Holding Special Offices

-Board of Directors Directors were allocated an annual emolument of €55,000 plus emoluments for any positions held on Board Committees.
+Board of Directors With reference to Directors it was resolved to envisage an annual emolument of €60,000 for the 2023-2025 mandate, plus emoluments for any positions held on Board Committees.
 Audit, Risks & Sustainability Committee The Chairwoman of the Audit, Risk & Sustainability Committee was allocated an emolument of €30,000 and Committee members €25,000.
-Remuneration & Appointments Committee The Chairwoman of the Remuneration & Appointments Committee was allocated an emolument of €20,000 and Committee members €15,000.
+Remuneration& Appointments Committee The Chairwoman of the Remuneration & Appointments Committee was allocated an emolument of €20,000 and Committee members €15,000.